 - Doorbell Cameras

 Imagine being able to answer your door from anywhere.
-Not only is this extremely convenient for those with limited mobility, but also it’s much safer when you have an unidentified stranger at your door.
-Smart doorbells can notify you in the case of a suspicious visitor, or package delivery, which can prevent burglary and property loss, while also recording the identity of those involved.
+Not only is this extremely convenient for those with limited mobility, but also it’s much safer when you have a stranger at your door.
+This is why smart doorbells have become increasingly popular over the years.
+They will notify you in the case of an unexpected visitor or package delivery, which can prevent burglary and property loss, while also recording the identity of those involved.

 Examples: Ring Video Doorbell; SkyBell; Vivint Doorbell Camera.